klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 Ignoring the fact that a public available exploit is available for PHPMailer, let's dig deeper into its implementation.

 Following, we will dissect the vulnerability known as [CVE-2016-10033](https://github.com/opsxcq/exploit-CVE-2016-10033), trying to figure it on our own.
-The steps the sendmail routine follows can be summarised as following:
+The steps that we will follow to exploit the sendmail routine can be summarised as following:

 1. Locate the vulnerable function
 2. Bypass the validation mechanism